platinum355/i18n-ts-keys/README.md

 Just import `Translation` constant from output path and use it !

-Recommend adding the generated file to .gitignore
+Recommend adding the generated file to .gitignore and .eslintignore

 ```jsx
 import React from 'react';